gar1t/e2/doc/tutorial.rst

 .. [#rr] This isn't strictly necessary for this example, but it makes it easier to read the record returned by ``file:read_file_info/2``.

+.. [#reassign] Seasoned Erlangers might at first blance at this assignment -- it looks like we're reassigning a variable, which in Erlang is a no-no. But in fact, you can't *redefine* a variable -- and in this case ``Db`` is always the ``dets`` table name "/tmp/test.db".

-.. [#api_consistency] Erlang has a number of glaring inconsistencies in the implementation of its APIs.
+.. [#api_consistency] Erlang has a number of inconsistencies in the implementation of its APIs.
 Don't be surprised to see wildly differing function names and return value conventions in the core modules!

-.. [#callbacks] If you're used to Java, *callbacks* are similar to ``abstract protected`` methods that are called by super classes and implemented by concrete subclasses classes.
+.. [#callbacks] If you're used to Java, *callbacks* are similar to ``abstract protected`` methods that are called by super classes and implemented by concrete subclasseses.

+.. [#s2] Here's a case where we can't reuse the same variable in Erlang.
+Our previous server was named ``Server`` and was a process ID.
+Subsequent process IDs will be different, so if we tried to assign the new server to ``{ok, Server}`` we'd get a bad match!
+Try it if you want.

 .. [#close_telnet] You typically close telnet by issuing the telnet escape character (e.g. ``^]`` + ``ENTER``) and typing ``quit`` + ``ENTER``.